 “Loneliness to me is still feeling alone with nowhere to turn even when surrounded by lots of people.”

 If you relate to these feelings, please know you are not alone.
 In the words of one young person we spoke to, “feeling genuinely connected to others, having open and honest conversations about your feelings, is more important to feeling less lonely than being in a room full of people.”

 What types of people are most likely to feel lonely?

 Loneliness is a part of life, and it is important to validate and acknowledge it rather than judge or assume the reasons people feel this way.
 Emotions are our body’s way of telling us what we are lacking in our lives in the same way that if you feel hungry, you probably need some food.

 Some factors that might increase someone’s feelings of loneliness include having high levels of anxiety, being socially isolated or experiencing a major life event.
 This could mean moving to a new area, being a new parent or just coming out of hospital.
 Someone could relate to all or none of these things but still feel lonely.

-All of these factors are heightened during the Covid-19 pandemic, with one in five people experiencing feeling of loneliness.
+One in five people experience feelings of loneliness.
 People who are more marginalised tend to feel more lonely too, like those without an internet connection or digital skills, or people from minority communities who face discrimination.
 For anyone who feels lonely, it is important to know you are not alone and that there is help out there.

 Is loneliness such an issue because humans are social creatures?